kemball/karkadann/README.md

 ####`assimilate_from_ncbi(ncbifile)`

 Does exactly what it sounds like.
 Takes just over three minutes for a 10Mb genome, counting time taken for prodigal, merging the features together, writing all the stuff to the database.
 Could take less time, but prodigal takes 20-40 seconds no matter what.
 Picks a genome name from the description of the genbank file.
 Reads the assembly accession number off DBLINK.
-Could cross-reference against Biosample if we wanted that way.
+Could cross-reference against Biosample in the future if that is required or interesting.

+Should write another helper that slurps data out of the gcf database doroghazi.

 ####`make_standard(records)`